 A mat Pilates certificate program prepares you to teach group Pilates mat classes, like what is offered in most gyms and a few studios, apartment complexes and some large corporations who offer training to employees at lunch time or before or after work.
 A mat Pilates teacher is a great side job but usually only offers a few hours per week of training… if you have another job or are a full-time Mom or Dad this may be the best option for you to start with as you will have other responsibilities to attend to.

 A comprehensive Pilates educational program prepares you to work with clients on Pilates apparatus (reformer, chair, trap table, etc.) in addition to teaching mat Pilates (which is fundamental in any reputable program).
 If you interested in working part or full-time as a Pilates Instructor and training private and semi-private clients as well as group apparatus classes you must complete a reputable comprehensive Pilates educational program.
-It is highly recommended you pass the PMA (Pilates Method Alliance) exam to receive your Pilates “Certification”.
-Beware of companies who claim you are “certified” after you complete their program… chances are they are using semantics… All programs offer a “certificate of completion” but the only way to truly obtain a National “Pilates Certification” is to take and complete the PMA exam… which can not be taken until you have completed a reputable comprehensive Pilates teacher training program.
+It is highly recommended you pass the PMA (Pilates Method Alliance) or the PI (Pilates initiative) exam to receive your Pilates “Certification”.
+Beware of companies who claim you are “certified” after you complete their program… chances are they are using semantics… All programs offer a “certificate of completion” but the only way to truly obtain a National “Pilates Certification” is to take and complete the PMA or PI exam… which can not be taken until you have completed a reputable comprehensive Pilates teacher training program.

 Research and select a Pilates certification program